-Nouman Ashraf is an Assistant Professor, Teaching Stream within the Organizational Behavior area at the Rotman School of Management.
+Nouman Ashraf is an Associate Professor, Teaching Stream within the Organizational Behavior area at the Rotman School of Management.

 He possesses a broad range of professional, academic and teaching interests, with a specialized focus on enabling inclusive and innovative practices within teams, organizations and boards.
 For the last decade and a half, he has held progressively senior roles at the University of Toronto.
 He is a recognized thought leader in governance, and has taught thousands of directors in the national Rotman program on Not for Profit Governance in partnership with the Institute for Corporate Directors since its inception in 2007.